rijff24/carDatabase/docs/04-database.md

 - **Stand to Cars**: A stand can have multiple cars
 - **Repair Provider to Repairs**: A repair provider can provide multiple repairs
 - **User to Various Activity Records**: Users can create multiple records of various types
+- **VehicleMake to VehicleModels**: A make can have multiple models

 ### One-to-One Relationships:
 - **Car to Sale**: A car can have at most one sale record (enforced at the application level)